johnivanpuayap/100-days-of-code/Day 4/README.md

 Looking back on the day, despite having a busy schedule, I'm satisfied with the progress I made.
 I acquired new knowledge, particularly about the random module in Python and that I remained committed to the coding challenge which is crucial for this to be successful.
 Consistency will continue to be the key to my success as I continue this coding journey, with 96 more days ahead of me.
 ## Progress
- - Finished Getting Started and Going Deeper
+ - Finished Getting Started and Going Deeper of the Introduction to Python Course by Sololearn
  - Finished Heads or Tails exercise